Speakers we are honored to have at 2018 WADE Annual Educational Conference:

 Laura Andromalos, MS, RD, CD, CDE

-Topic: Metabolic Surgery and Diabetes
+Topic: Embracing Metabolic Surgery as a Treatment for Type 2 Diabetes

 Laura Andromalos, MS, RD, CD, CDE, graduated from Cornell University with a BS in Nutritional Sciences, completed her dietetic internship at Mayo Clinic Florida, and received a MS in Health Communication from Boston Univeristy.
 She is a specialist in weight management with a focus on bariatric nutrition and has been working in the field since 2009.
 In 2016, she became a Certified Diabetes Educator.
 She practices in Seattle WA as a clinical dietitian at Virginia Mason Medical Center, an outpatient dietitian at Northwest Weight Loss Surgery, and a CDE Coach for Fit4D.
 She started studying Spanish as an adult so she could serve as a bilingual clinician.
 Prior to moving to Seattle, she was the Bariatric Nutrition Manager at Brigham and Women's Hospital in Boston.
 She was a member of the Academy of Nutrition and Dietetics' Evidence Analysis Library bariatric surgery work group.

 Alyson Blum, PharmD, CDE